luketl98/ComputerVisionProject/README.md

 **Set up environment**

-First I created and cloned my GitHub repository and linked it to VSCode;
+First I created and cloned my GitHub repository and linked it to VSCode.

 **Computer vision model**

-I went to TeachableMachine, selected create a new image model and created four classes named 'Rock', 'Paper', 'Scissor' and 'Nothing'
+I opened TeachableMachine, selected create a new image model and created four classes named 'Rock', 'Paper', 'Scissor' and 'Nothing'

-I used 200-300 image samples for each class and trained the model, then I breifly tested the model using the preview funciton on the TeachableMachine website to check it was working to a sufficient standard - I'll update the model if I feel it necessary later on in the project
+I used 200-300 image samples for each class and trained the model, then I breifly tested the model using the preview funciton on the TeachableMachine website to check it was working to a sufficient standard - I'll update the model if I feel it necessary later on in the project.

-I exported the model and saved it locally, then added it to my GitHub repo and pulled the changes to the project folder through VSCode
+I exported the model and saved it locally, then added it to my GitHub repo and pulled the changes to the project folder through VSCode.

 **Install Dependancies**

-Following this, I used a test file(model_checking_file.py) to check that the data was correctly stored and all the necessary files, packages and libraries were installed correctly and in the right place, I created a requirements.txt via Conda where the necessary libraries can be downloaded
+Following this, I used a test file(model_checking_file.py) to check that the data was correctly stored and all the necessary files, packages and libraries were installed correctly and in the right place, I created a requirements.txt via Conda where the necessary libraries can be downloaded.

 **Manual version Rock, Paper, Scissors**